 - Evalutation of the ability of thinning scenarios to reduce tree mortality at a regional scale.

-- Evalutation of the impacts of future mortality on timber production, on carbon sequestration, and on the exchanges of carbon, water, and energy
+- Evalutation of the impacts of future mortality and harvest scenarios on timber production, on carbon sequestration, and on the exchanges of carbon, water, and energy

 between a region and the atmosphere.

 An important goal of the proposed research is to identify policies and management

 strategies that can preserve forest function.
 The linked set of models will provide an invaluable policy

 analysis tool as it projects the impacts of adaptive management, climate change, and disturbances on

 forest ecosystems and economic sustainability.
 The project will emphasize cross-model policy impacts;